-- 2. Academic History: This section includes: - a.
+2. Academic History: This section includes:

+- a.
 The month and year of the student's initial matriculation in and expected graduation from medical school - b.
 An explanation based on school specific policies of any extensions, leave(s) of absence, gap(s), or break(s) in the student's educational program - c.
 Information about the student's prior, current, or expected enrollment in and the month and year of the student's expected graduation from dual, joint, or combined degree programs. - d.
 Information, based on school specific policies, of coursework that the student was required to repeat or otherwise remediate during the student's medical education. - e.
-Information, based on school specific policies, of any adverse action(s) imposed on the student by the medical school. - 3.
-Academic Progress: This section includes: - a.
+Information, based on school specific policies, of any adverse action(s) imposed on the student by the medical school.

+3. Academic Progress: This section includes:

+- a.
 Information about the student's academic performance and professionalism attributes in preclinical coursework and core clinical and elective rotations. - b.
-Any professionalism reports requiring remediation and its completion - 4.
-Summary Section: This section includes: - a.
-A summative assessment based upon the school's evaluation system, of the student's comparative performance in medical school, relative to their peers - b.
-Information about any school-specific categories used in differentiating among levels of student performance.
+A description of professionalism or Honor Code violations that rise to the level of the Student Promotions Committee who deems their inclusion necessary.